 1.4.1.
-The Scottish Building Standards Agency, which was established in June 2004 to fulfil the duties placed on Scottish Ministers by the 2003 Act, was abolished on 1 April 2008.
-The duties of the agency reverted to Scottish Government to be carried out by the newly formed Building Standards Division within the Directorate for Local Government and Communities.
+Building Standards Division is part of the Directorate for Local Government and Communities in the Scottish Government.
 The division prepares and updates building standards legislation and guidance documents, conducting any necessary research and consulting on changes as the Act requires.
-It provided the secretariat for the Building Standards Advisory Committee (see paragraphs at 1.5 below).
-The division, on behalf of Scottish Ministers, gives views (see paragraphs at 4.2 below) to help verifiers make decisions in particular cases, and deals with applications to relax standards for particular matters.
-It also approves verifiers, and certifiers of design and construction (see paragraphs at 1.9 below) and it checks how verifiers (including local authorities) and certification scheme providers are operating the system.
+The division, on behalf of Scottish Ministers, gives views (see paragraphs at 4.2) to help verifiers make decisions in particular cases, and deals with applications to relax standards for particular matters.
+It also approves verifiers, and certifiers of design and construction (see paragraphs at 1.9) and it checks how verifiers (including local authorities) and certification scheme providers are operating the system.
 Finally, should it be necessary, Scottish Ministers can, through the division, take over the enforcement role of a local authority.